-When the MIUX parameter is encoded as a TLV, the TLV Type field SHALL be 0x02 and the TLV Length field SHALL be 0x02.
-The MIUX parameter SHALL be encoded into the least significant 11 bits of the TLV Value field.
-The unused bits in the TLV Value field SHALL be set to zero by the sender and SHALL be ignored by the receiver.
-However, a maximum value of the TLV Value field can be 0x7FF, and a maximum size of the MTU in NFC LLCP is 2176 bytes.
+When the MIUX parameter is encoded as a TLV option, the TLV Type field MUST be 0x02 and the TLV Length field MUST be 0x02.
+The MIUX parameter MUST be encoded into the least significant 11 bits of the TLV Value field.
+The unused bits in the TLV Value field MUST be set to zero by the sender and ignored by the receiver.
+A maximum value of the TLV Value field can be 0x7FF, and a maximum size of the MTU in NFC LLCP is 2176 bytes including the 128 byte default of MIU.